 Child brides.
 Many Americans view this as a foreign problem.
 But, it is happening right on our own soil, under our noses.
 Over the last ten years, the US government approved over thousands of requests for adolescent and child brides to enter and live in the country.
 One of these cases?
 A 49 year-old-man who applied for the admission of a 15-year-old girl.
 And… shockingly, the approvals are completely legal.

 These numbers come from government data collected by the Associated Press.
 And, in fact, there are no minimum age requirements set by the Immigration and Nationality Act.
 When making decisions, the US Citizenship and Immigration Services first goes by the laws of the country the girl, or solicited bride, is coming from.
 Then, they check the laws of the state the petitioner lives in.
-If the marriage is legal there… the request is approved.
+Generally, if the marriage is legal there, USCIS usually approves the request.

 Legal or not, this brings up morality questions.
 Is the US immigration system enabling forced marriage?
 Even within the United States itself, marriages between adults and minors is prevalent.
 Most states allow children to marry.

 Child Brides Are Victims in the US and Overseas